abhishekyashpal/Learning/Devops/kubernetes.md

 Cluster: A Kubernetes cluster consists of a control plane and one or more worker nodes.
 Kubernetes is a production-grade, open-source platform that orchestrates the placement (scheduling) and execution of application containers within and across computer clusters.
 Kubernetes coordinates a highly available cluster of computers that are connected to work as a single unit.
 Kubernetes automates the distribution and scheduling of application containers across a cluster in a more efficient way.

 Control Plane Components:
 Control Planes manage the cluster and the nodes that are used to host the running applications.
-Manage the overall state of the cluster: kube-apiserver
+Manage the overall state of the cluster:
-The core component server that exposes the Kubernetes HTTP API. etcd
+kube-apiserver: The core component server that exposes the Kubernetes HTTP API.
-Consistent and highly-available key value store for all API server data. kube-scheduler
+etcd: Consistent and highly-available key value store for all API server data.
-Looks for Pods not yet bound to a node, and assigns each Pod to a suitable node. kube-controller-manager
+kube-scheduler: Looks for Pods not yet bound to a node, and assigns each Pod to a suitable node.
-Runs controllers to implement Kubernetes API behavior. cloud-controller-manager
+kube-controller-manager: Runs controllers to implement Kubernetes API behavior.
-Integrates with underlying cloud provider(s).
+cloud-controller-manager: Integrates with underlying cloud provider(s).

 Node Components:
 A node is a VM or a physical computer that serves as a worker machine in a Kubernetes cluster.
-Node-level components, such as the kubelet, communicate with the control plane using the Kubernetes API Run on every node, maintaining running pods and providing the Kubernetes runtime environment: kubelet
+Node-level components, such as the kubelet, communicate with the control plane using the Kubernetes API Run on every node, maintaining running pods and providing the Kubernetes runtime environment:
-Ensures that Pods are running, including their containers. kube-proxy (optional)
-Maintains network rules on nodes to implement Services.
+kubelet: Ensures that Pods are running, including their containers. kube-proxy (optional): Maintains network rules on nodes to implement Services.
-Container runtime
-Software responsible for running containers.
+Container runtime: Software responsible for running containers.
+Pod: A Pod is the smallest deployable unit in Kubernetes.
+A wrapper around one or more containers that share the same network and storage.
+Group containers that must work together.
+Give each Pod its own IP address.
+Share volumes between containers in the same Pod.
+Allow Kubernetes to manage them as a single unit (schedule, scale, restart, replace).
+Pod Lifecycle-:
+Pending → Waiting for resources or pulling the image Running → At least one container is running
+Succeeded → All containers exited successfully
+Failed → At least one container exited with an error Unknown → Node unreachable
+Pods are ephemeral: If a Pod dies, Kubernetes replaces it with a new Pod (new IP)

-Pod-The smallest unit, which holds one or more containers Service-Exposes pods to internal/external traffic Deployment-Manages replica sets and ensures the desired state ReplicaSet-Ensures a specified number of pod replicas are running at any given time Namespace-Isolates environments (e.g., dev, test, prod) ConfigMap & Secret-For managing configuration data and sensitive information.
+Service: Exposes pods to internal/external traffic
+Deployment: Manages replica sets and ensures the desired state
+ReplicaSet: Ensures a specified number of pod replicas are running at any given time
+Namespace: Isolates environments (e.g., dev, test, prod) ConfigMap & Secret: For managing configuration data and sensitive information.
 Containers: Technology for packaging an application along with its runtime dependencies.